An Elliptic Vertex of Awata-Feigin-Shiraishi type for M-strings: Introduction

 \section{Introduction}

 The AGT relation \cite{AGT,Wyllard09} is an intriguing string duality connecting 4d $\cN=2$ gauge theories and 2d CFTs.
 It was inspired by the class ${\cal S}$ construction \cite{classS} of $\cN=2$ gauge theories by compactifying certain 6d $\cN=(2,0)$ SCFT on a punctured Riemann surface.
 There is a similar proposal \cite{5dAGT} for 5d $\cN=1$ gauge theories, whose dual is proposed to be $q$-deformed $\cW$-algebras.
 The class ${\cal S}$ picture clearly does not explain the origin of this $q$-deformed $\cW$-symmetry, and that the 5d AGT relation reduces to the original AGT proposal in the $q\rightarrow 1$ limit suggests that another picture might exist for this kind of relations, which can be converted to the class S picture through a series of string dualities.
-Interestingly, in 2011, an alternative but equivalent realization of the refined topological vertex to the original Iqbal-Kozcaz-Vafa (IKV) version \cite{IKV} was reported by Awata, Feigin, and Shiraishi (AFS) \cite{AFS}, to be identified as the intertwiner in a so-called Ding-Iohara-Miki (DIM) algebra \cite{DI, Miki}.
+Interestingly, in 2011, an alternative but equivalent realization of the refined topological vertex to the original Iqbal-Kozcaz-Vafa (IKV) version \cite{IKV} was reported by Awata, Feigin, and Shiraishi (AFS) \cite{AFS}, to be identified as the intertwiner\footnote{The IKV refined topological vertex is the tensor element of this intertwiner under some proper basis.} in a so-called Ding-Iohara-Miki (DIM) algebra \cite{DI, Miki}.
 This underlying algebra is established to be a $q$-deformed $\cW_{1+\infty}$ algebra \cite{Miki}, and in \cite{Prochazka} (see also \cite{FMNZ}), it is conjectured to be the same $\cW_\infty[\mu]$ algebra used in the higher-spin AdS$_3$/CFT$_2$ holography \cite{AdS/minimal} up to a u(1)-extension.
 In \cite{AFS}, the $(p,q)$-brane web \cite{AHK} used to construct 5d gauge theories, which is dual to the toric diagram of the toric Calabi-Yau manifold in the topological string approach \cite{Leung-Vafa}, is interpreted as a web of representations of the DIM algebra.
 This suggests a potential connection between the toric diagram and the origin of the $\cW$-symmetry of gauge theories.
 Indeed, a linear $\cW_{1+\infty}$ symmetry is discovered in the B-model on the mirror Calabi-Yau \cite{ADKMV} in the unrefined limit.
 There is another type of $q$-deformed $\cW$-algebra associated to the quiver of 5d gauge theories discovered in \cite{Kimura-Pestun}.
-Let us denote this $\cW$-algebra associated to the quiver $\Gamma$ as $\cW_{q,t}(\Gamma)$ and the $\cW$-lagebra associated to the gauge group $\mathfrak{g}$ in the original AGT proposal as $\cW_{q,t}(\mathfrak{g})$. $\cW_{q,t}(\Gamma)$ transforms to $\cW_{q,t}(\mathfrak{g})$ under the S-duality of type IIB string theory, which interchanges D5-branes and NS5-branes.
-Interestingly, this S-duality can be found in the ${\rm SL}(2,\mathbb{Z})$ automorphism \cite{Miki} of the DIM algebra, as explained in \cite{BFHMZ} that both $\cW_{q,t}(\mathfrak{g})$ and $\cW_{q,t}(\Gamma)$ are embedded respectively in the vertical and horizontal representation of the DIM algebra.
+Let us denote this $\cW$-algebra associated to the quiver $\Gamma$ as $\cW_{q,t}(\Gamma)$ and the $\cW$-lagebra associated to the gauge group $\mathfrak{g}$ in the original AGT proposal as $\cW_{q,t}(\mathfrak{g})$ (these $q$-deformed $\cW$-algebras associated to Lie algebra $\mathfrak{g}$, $\cW_{q,t}(\mathfrak{g})$, are the same as those defined in \cite{Frenkel-Reshetikhin}). $\cW_{q,t}(\Gamma)$ transforms to $\cW_{q,t}(\mathfrak{g})$ under the fiber-base duality \cite{fiber-base}, which interchanges D5-branes and NS5-branes in terms of the brane web.
+Interestingly, the fiber-base duality can be found in the ${\rm SL}(2,\mathbb{Z})$ automorphism \cite{Miki} of the DIM algebra, as explained in \cite{BFHMZ} that both $\cW_{q,t}(\mathfrak{g})$ and $\cW_{q,t}(\Gamma)$ are embedded respectively in the vertical and horizontal representation of the DIM algebra.
 More generally, truncation of the $(p,q)$-brane web at different angles gives rise to various $\cW$-algebras as discussed in \cite{VOAcorner}.
 It is then natural to expect a detailed investigation on the DIM algebra will reveal the nature of the AGT relation, even though neither the field-theory realization of $q$-$\cW$ algebras nor the worldsheet formulation of the refined topological string is clear at the current stage.